 1887 Queen Victoria’s Golden Jubilee

-On the 20th June 1887, while Queen Victoria was breakfasting outdoors under the trees at Frogmore and, later, travelling to Buckingham Palace for a royal banquet, the inhabitants of Great Ellingham were getting ready to begin their Jubilee Celebrations on the following day, the 21st June.
+On the 20th June 1887, while Queen Victoria was breakfasting outdoors under the trees at Frogmore and, later, travelled to Buckingham Palace for a royal banquet, the inhabitants of Great Ellingham were getting ready to begin their Jubilee Celebrations on the following day, the 21st June.

 Jubilee Committee & Jubilee Fund